 You can see these wires in the image below.
 The white wires are all connected using a wire nut.
 I will need to add two more wires to this connection, one for each of the new Lutron switches.

 You can see that the electrician crimped the copper ground wires together using a copper crimp.
 I'm not going to disassemble that.
-Instead, I'll wire nut to the existing copper wires coming off the old switches.
+Instead, I'll use wire connectors to the existing copper wires coming off the old switches.

-Most electricians these days connect the stripped wires to the back of the switch or outlet using the holes provided.
+These days, many electricians connect the stripped wires to the back of the switch or outlet using the holes provided.
 Not many take the extra time to attach them using the screws on the side.

 There is supposedly a way to "release" these wires from the switch.
 I find it easier to cut them using a wire cutter.